Cyberlorians/Articles/cscreds.md

-Open this connector>
+Go to Sentinel and Open this connector

-CrowdStrike API Data Connector (via Codeless Connector Framework) (Preview)
+`CrowdStrike API Data Connector (via Codeless Connector Framework) (Preview)`

 and enter info below.
 Works in mine, please test.